FlowStorm is a tracing debugger for Clojure and ClojureScript.

 The easiest way to run and learn FlowStorm with ClojureStorm is by running the repl tutorial.

-You can start a repl with FlowStorm like this :
+You can start a repl with FlowStorm with a single command like this :

 ;; on Linux and OSX